Uncle Sam gives, and Uncle Sam takes away.

 A security deposit is considered non-taxable since its purpose is to be returned to the tenant at the end of the lease term.
 Nevertheless, if the tenant breaches the lease agreement and forfeits the deposit, the landlord can claim it as income provided that it is utilized for repairs.

 Such repairs can be classified as deductible expenses.

 To avoid paying income tax on security deposits that will eventually be refunded to tenants upon move-out, it is recommended to consult with your accountant or local property manager to ensure proper handling of security deposit accounting.

 Other Common Investment Property Tax Deductions

-- The portion of your mortgage that is directed towards interest is 100% tax-deductible.
-Your mortgage lender will provide you a form in January stating this total.
+- The entirety of the interest portion of your mortgage is eligible for a 100% tax deduction.
+Your mortgage lender will furnish you with a form in January that details the total amount.

 - Expenses related to traveling to and from the investment property for tasks such as making improvements, showcasing the property, or collecting rent can be considered work-related expenses and are tax deductible.

 - Property owners who invest in real estate can take advantage of several deductible expenses, including taxes, insurance, preparation costs for tax returns, expenses related to lawn and garden care, losses stemming from theft or natural disasters (such as floods, earthquakes, and other unforeseen events), as well as legal and professional services.

 - Depreciation of the property’s value is tax deductible.
 However, the process of calculating it can be complex, and it is advisable to consult with a local accountant in Florida.